 maintain a healthy weight – being overweight puts more pressure on your joints

-clean any cuts on elbows and knees to prevent infections
+clean any cuts on the joints to prevent infections

 warm up properly before exercising and playing sport